aerogear/aerogear.org/docs/guides/aerogear-controller/pagination.markdown

 (the number of items in the results is less than the limit).

 #### Configuring the Strategy to be used
-Simpy implement the strategy as a standalone class:
+Simply implement the strategy as a standalone class:

     public class CustomPaginationStrategy extends AbstractPaginationStrategy {